Skip to content

 MTTR reveals more than uptime.
 It signals whether your teams have the right systems, processes, and culture to recover quickly without burning out.

 • Revenue protection.
-Every minute restored reduces financial and reputational impact.
+Every minute of downtime matters.
+Mean time to restore directly impacts financial and reputational damage.
 Amazon famously loses $400,000 per minute during outages.

 • Velocity enablement.
 Teams confident in recovery speed ship faster and experiment more, a capability central to modern software development best practices.